Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 1. Download and install Lightstreamer
 2. Go to the "adapters" folder of your Lightstreamer Server installation.
 Create a new folder and call it "ChatAdapterNode".
 Create a "lib" folder inside it.
 3. Copy the "ls-proxy-adapters.jar" file from "Lightstreamer/DOCS-SDKs/sdk_adapter_remoting_infrastructure/lib" in the newly created "lib" folder.
-4. Create an "adapters.xml" file inside the "NodeAdapter" folder and use the following contents:<br>
+4. Create an "adapters.xml" file inside the "NodeAdapter" folder and use the following contents:
         ```xml
         <?xml version="1.0"?>

         <adapters_conf id="PROXY_NODECHAT">
           <metadata_provider>
                   <adapter_class>com.lightstreamer.adapters.remote.metadata.RobustNetworkedMetadataProvider</adapter_class>